 Model Inventory and Selection Tool (MIST) Codebook

 The Mid-Atlantic Regional Integrated Sciences and Assessment (MARISA) program is committed to supporting communities with climate resiliency planning and preparedness through improved data, decision support, and public engagement.
 Models are an important part of understanding climate change impacts and implementing adaption strategies.
 In the Mid-Atlantic region and specifically the Chesapeake Bay watershed, many models and decisionmaking tools have been created.
 These tools are intended to support various components of watershed improvement for social, economic, and ecologic benefits.
 However, stakeholders and decisionmakers with and without expertise in modeling and simulation might have difficulty keeping track of and selecting from support tools because of the sheer number available and the often high-level of model complexity.
 To support the use of these models and tools for climate adaptation planning efforts, MARISA developed the Model Inventory and Selection Tool (MIST)—a database categorizing models relevant to water- and climate-related decisionmaking in the Chesapeake Bay watershed.
+The tool was first released in 2021.
+An updated, revised version in 2023 added three new models and provided minor corrections to the database.

 The MIST database is a collection of empirical, statistical, and conceptual models relevant to characterizing physical systems in the Chesapeake Bay watershed.
 These include both natural and human-made systems, such as watershed, estuary, meteorological, and coastal models and urban development, urban runoff, transportation and infrastructure models.